JsBergbau/MiTemperature2/README.md

 sudo hciconfig hci0 up
 ```

+Sometimes bluetooth gets stucks, especially if you have other software accessing/using bluetooth on your devices.
+After a reboot everything was fine again.
+If that happens a lot, you can use an additional Blueooth receiver and use it with the `--interface` option.

 ## Calibration

 Note: If you have calibrated your sensors and flash ATC firmware, you have to calibrate them again.

 Especially humidity value is often not very accurate.
 You get better results if you calibrate against a known humidity.
 This can be done very easy with common salt (NaCl).
 Make a saturated solution and put it together with the Xiaomi Bluetooth thermometer in an airtight box.
 Ensure that no (salt) water gets in contact with the device.
 Saltwater is very corrosive.
-Wait about 24 hours with a constant temperature.
+Wait about 24 - 48 hours with a constant temperature.
 You should now have about 75 % relative humidity.
 I don't know how long it takes for the sensors to drift.
 So I will redo this procedure about every year.

+A quite constant temperature while calibration is very important, because with temperature also humidity changes and it takes some time for the system to rebalance the humidity.
+In my experiments at 20 °C room temperature it took about 48 hours until humidity readings were quite stable and didn't change anymore.
+So give it time.
+If you take the sensors out of calibration humidity too early they haven't reached the final value yet.

 ### Offset calibration